ikiapps/detectSilence/README.md

 The following silence cases are supported:

-1. Silence ocurring at the beginning of audio.
+1. Silence occurring at the beginning of audio.
 2. Silence occurring in the middle of audio.
 3. Silence occurring at the end of audio.